sstupUp/GoonDae/Assembly/README.md

-This folder is for exercises from
+This folder is for exercises in

 Modern Assemply Language Programming with the ARM Processor by Larry D.Pyeatt